Hollister riot

 The Hollister riot, also known as the Hollister Invasion, was an event that occurred at the American Motorcyclist Association (AMA)-sanctioned Gypsy Tour motorcycle rally in Hollister, California, from July 3 to 6, 1947.

 More motorcyclists than expected flooded the small town to watch the annual rallies, as well as socialize and drink.
 A few of the motorcyclists caused a commotion in the town.

-The incident, known afterwards as the Hollister riot, was sensationalized by the press with reports of bikers "taking over the town" and "pandemonium" in Hollister.
+The incident, known afterward as the Hollister riot, was sensationalized by the press with reports of bikers "taking over the town" and "pandemonium" in Hollister.
 The strongest dramatization of the event was a photo of a drunken man sitting on a motorcycle, possibly staged by the photographer by surrounding the scene with discarded beer bottles.
-It was published in Life magazine and it brought national attention and negative opinion to the event.
+It was published in Life magazine, and it brought national attention and negative opinion to the event.
 The Hollister riot helped to give rise to the outlaw biker image.

 Rise of motorcycles after World War II

-After World War II, countless veterans came back to the United States and had a difficult time readjusting to civilian life.
-They searched for the adventure and adrenaline rush associated with life at war.
+After World War II, countless veterans, including those who served as motorcycle couriers, returned to the United States and Canada and struggled to readjust to civilian life.
+They sought the adventure and adrenaline rush of life at war.
 Civilian life felt too monotonous for some men who also craved feelings of excitement and danger.
 Others sought the close bonds and camaraderie found between men in the army.
-Thus, motorcycling emerged as a substitute for wartime experiences such as adventure, excitement, danger and comradeship.
-Men who had been a part of the motorcycling world before the war were now joined by thousands of new members.
-The popularity of motorcycling grew dramatically after World War II because of the effects of the war on veterans.
+Thus, motorcycling emerged as a substitute for wartime experiences such as adventure, excitement, danger, and comradeship.
+Men who had been a part of the motorcycling world before thousands of new members now joined the war.
+The popularity of motorcycling grew dramatically after World War II due to the war's effects on veterans.